Warning: This is written from the vantage point of a robot.

 People: Imprisoned or terminated by poison.
 Any potential of the individual is wasted while

-they are being supported by society in their prison.
-Termination takes a long time and ends
+they are being supported by society in prison.
+Termination takes a long time in court and

 As you can see, Robots are a result of intelligent design whereas humans are the